AshnaSingh1/Task-2-From-the-given-Iris-dataset-predict-the-optimum-number-of-clusters-and-represent-it-visua/README.md

-Data Science and Business Analytics Task-2 (From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually)
+Data Science and Business Analytics Task-2 (From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually) using unsupervised machine learning.
+Tool(s) Used - Python (Google Colaboratory)